NBCLab/NBCLab.github.io/team/_posts/2017-04-06-salo-taylor.md

 twitter: taylor_salo
 ---
 In my time at FIU, I was a graduate student in the Department of Psychology at Florida International University, specializing in Cognitive Neuroscience, with Dr. Angela Laird as my advisor.
+After graduating in 2022, I started as a post-doc on the informatics team in Ted Satterthwaite's [Lifespan Informatics and Neuroimaging Center](https://www.pennlinc.io) at the University of Pennsylvania.

 I graduated from Cornell University (Ithaca, New York) with a B.A. in Psychology, before spending two years as a research assistant at the Translational Cognitive and Affective Neuroscience lab at the University of California, Davis.
 I'm primarily interested in neuroinformatics (tool-building for cognitive neuroscience), reproducible neuroimaging research, and advanced fMRI denoising.